 Ideally, on a New England night like this, the optimal setup would be higher up toward a ridge — out of the valley — where the evening’s falling moisture doesn’t collect as the temperatures drop through the night.
 Due to the duration of the retreat and our meeting and workshop agenda, camping right here was the perfect microadventure.

-Coffee … back in the lodge by the fire, a fresh cup was a great way to start the morning.
+Back in the lodge by the fire, a fresh cup of coffee was a great way to start the morning.
 It was pretty clear that those who slept outside were definitely earlier (and brighter) risers than those who stayed up and enjoyed the lodge celebrations a little later into the evening.

 We left feeling energized for all that 2020 has to offer NEMO and for the opportunity to spend such quality time together.